BotBuilderCommunity/botbuilder-community-dotnet/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/b9123gl3kih8x9cb?svg=true)](https://ci.appveyor.com/project/garypretty/botbuilder-community)

 # Bot Builder Community - .NET Extensions

 This repository is part of the Bot Builder Community Project and contains Bot Builder Extensions for the .NET SDK, including middleware, dialogs, helpers and more.
-Other repos within the Bot Builder Community Project exist for extensions for Node.js, Python and also a tool repo - you can find our other repos under [our GitHub organisation for the project](www.github.com/BotBuilderCommunity).
+Other repos within the Bot Builder Community Project exist for extensions for [JavaScript](https://github.com/BotBuilderCommunity/botbuilder-community-js), [Python](https://github.com/BotBuilderCommunity/botbuilder-community-python) and [tools](https://github.com/BotBuilderCommunity/botbuilder-community-tools) - you can find our other repos under [our GitHub organisation for the project](www.github.com/BotBuilderCommunity).

 To see a list of current extensions available for the Bot Builder .NET SDK, use the links below to jump to a section.